West Virginia’s Best Choice for Hearing and Balance Care

 - Custom swim molds

 - Custom hearing protection

 - Audiological and hearing aid services for WV Worker’s Compensation claimants

-We are proud to participate in the Veteran’s Choice Program, which offers Veterans the option to receive healthcare (including hearing healthcare) close to home rather than to travel long distances to the nearest VA hospital.
+We are proud to participate in the Community Program, which offers Veterans the option to receive healthcare (including hearing healthcare) close to home rather than to travel long distances to the nearest VA hospital.
 Please call our office or your local VA representative to find out about this program and to see if you or a loved one qualifies!

 Hearing loss is the third most common health concern behind diabetes and heart disease.
 Approximately 36 million Americans suffer from a either conductive, nerve, or mixed hearing loss, more than half of whom are younger than the age of 65.